Online Lidar-Only Odometry with Retrospective Refinement of Overlapping Submaps: Method

 \subsection{Iterative Closest Point}

-In this section we will describe the \ac{icp} algorithm used for the scan registrations of our method.
-The application of the \ac{icp} algorithm between two point clouds $\set A$ and $\set B$ is denoted with
+Registrations between point clouds are computed using a robust \ac{icp} algorithm.
+Its application to two point clouds $\set A$ and $\set B$ is denoted as

 The result $\Delta \measurement \in \SE 3$ is the transformation that aligns $\set A$ to $\set B$ and $\information$ will be used as the information matrix for the pose graph optimization in Section~\ref{sec:smoothing}.
-We use the Hessian method~\cite{bengtsson2003robot} as an approximation for the covariance of the registration but other more accurate methods could also be used~\cite{censi2007accurate}.
+We use the Hessian method~\cite{bengtsson2003robot,censi2007accurate} as an approximation for the (inverse) covariance of the registration.

-The general implementation of \ac{icp} can be summarized as the repeated calculation of a set of correspondences ${\set C \subseteq \set A \times \set B}$ followed by the minimization of the distances of these correspondences.
+The general implementation of \ac{icp} can be summarized as the repeated calculation of a set of correspondences ${\set C \subseteq \set A \times \set B}$, followed by the minimization of the distances of these correspondences.
 These two steps are repeated until a local minimum is reached.
 For the calculation of correspondences we use a standard \ac{nn} search for all points $\mathbf{a} \in \set A$ to any point $\mathbf{b} \in \set B$ in a maximum search radius of $d_{max}=3\si{\meter}$.
-Formally this can be written as

 For the optimization of the correspondences we use the Gauss-Newton method to minimize

 with the subscript $(\cdot)_{i}$ indicating the iteration of the \ac{icp} algorithm.
 Instead of minimizing the squared distance, a robust kernel